Nigerian striker Sadiq Umar joins Real Sociedad from Almeria | Latest Nigeria News Today

 Super Eagles forward Sadiq Umar joins Real Sociedad from Almeria.
 Umar is expected to replace Alexander Isak who departed the club days ago to join English outfit Newcastle United.
-According to Almeria, the 22-year-old after the agreement between the parties passed the medical examination and signed his new contract.
+According to Almeria, the 25-year-old after the agreement between the parties passed the medical examination and signed his new contract.

 Sadiq Umar has enjoyed terrific seasons with UD Almeria since joining the club from Partizan Belgrade.
 He was pivotal and significant during the club’s quest for promotion into La Liga top flight league last season, scoring 19 goals with 12 assists.